mariusmonkam/react-native-home-screen-menu-placeholder/README.md

 # react-native-home-screen-menu-placeholder
 placeholder menu home page for react-native app
+To start the projet follow the steps explain to you here https://facebook.github.io/react-native/docs/getting-started

 <image src="https://github.com/MariusMonkam/react-native-home-screen-menu-placeholder/blob/master/66260281_378546599679538_631759714664841216_n.jpg" />
 This is a home screen for react-native app , with 6 placeholder menu you just have to replace the placeholder image with your menu content.